JimmyBcn/RxFSharp/RxFSharp.Concurrency/README.md

 The available types of Rx schedulers are:

-- -_ImmediateScheduler_: The specified action will start immediately.
+- _ImmediateScheduler_: The specified action will start immediately.
-- -_CurrentThreadScheduler_: The specified action will be scheduled (queued) on the thread that made the original call.
+- _CurrentThreadScheduler_: The specified action will be scheduled (queued) on the thread that made the original call.
-- -_DispatcherScheduler_: The specified action will be scheduled on the current Dispatcher e.g. WPF app dispatcher.
+- _DispatcherScheduler_: The specified action will be scheduled on the current Dispatcher e.g. WPF app dispatcher.
-- -_NewThreadScheduler_: The specified action will be scheduled on a newly created thread.
+- _NewThreadScheduler_: The specified action will be scheduled on a newly created thread.
 Requesting the creation of a thread is expensive.
 Ideal for long operations e.g. responsive UI.
-- -_ThreadPoolScheduler_: The specified action will be scheduled on a thread pool thread.
+- _ThreadPoolScheduler_: The specified action will be scheduled on a thread pool thread.
 Ideal for short operations.
-- -_TaskPoolScheduler_: The specified action will be scheduled using TaskFactory from TPL.
+- _TaskPoolScheduler_: The specified action will be scheduled using TaskFactory from TPL.
 Ideal for short operations.
-- -_VirtualScheduler_: Useful for testing and debugging by emulating real time .
+- _VirtualScheduler_: Useful for testing and debugging by emulating real time .

 Each of the overloads to _Schedule_ returns an _ **IDisposable** _; this way, a consumer can cancel the scheduled work.